comilio/php-sms-send/README.md

 ## Other autoloaders

-This package is PSR-4 compliant, so you can clone the repository in your project and a use PSR-4 compatible autoloader (e.g. Symfony)
+This package is PSR-4 compliant, so you can clone the repository in your project and a use PSR-4 compatible autoloader (e.g. Symfony or Laravel)

 ## Manual installation